Inplace vs Standard Operators in Python

 Normal operators do the simple assigning job.
-On other hand, Inplace operators behave similar to normal operators except that they act in a different manner in case of mutable and Immutable targets.
+On other hand, Inplace operators behave similarly to normal operators except that they act in a different manner in case of mutable and Immutable targets.

-- The _add_ method, does simple addition, takes two arguments, returns the sum and stores it in other variable without modifying any of the argument.
+- The _add_ method, does simple addition, takes two arguments, returns the sum, and stores it in another variable without modifying any of the arguments.

-- On the other hand, _iadd_ method also takes two arguments, but it makes in-place change in 1st argument passed by storing the sum in it.
-As object mutation is needed in this process, immutable targets such as numbers, strings and tuples, shouldn’t have _iadd_ method.
+- On the other hand, _iadd_ method also takes two arguments, but it makes an in-place change in 1st argument passed by storing the sum in it.
+As object mutation is needed in this process, immutable targets such as numbers, strings, and tuples, shouldn’t have _iadd_ method.

 - Normal operator’s “add()” method, implements “a+b” and stores the result in the mentioned variable.

-In Immutable targets, such as numbers, strings and tuples.
-Inplace operator behave same as normal operators, i.e only assignment takes place, no modification is taken place in the passed arguments.
+In Immutable targets, such as numbers, strings, and tuples.
+Inplace operators behave the same as normal operators, i.e only assignment takes place, no modification is taken place in the passed arguments.

 Value after adding using normal operator : 11 Value after adding using Inplace operator : 11 Value of first argument using normal operator : 5 Value of first argument using Inplace operator : 5